Ai Accountant

 The system learns from:

 Over time, it improves matching accuracy and reduces manual corrections.
-It does not require heavy rule configuration at the start.
+It does not require heavy manual configuration at the start.

 One thing to expect: AI Accountant's adaptive model needs exposure to your transaction patterns before it hits peak performance.
 Plan for a 2–4 week learning period during onboarding.